-Fire elevation (z = 0): Heskestad’s correlation (Equation ) is used to estimate the plume centerline temperature at a specified location above the fire base.
+Fire elevation (z = 0): Heskestad’s correlation (Equations 16 and 17) is used to estimate the plume centerline temperature at a specified location above the fire base.
 To apply the vertical ZOI tables and plots that will be generated using this equation, the analyst will need to decide on the elevation of the fire base.
-The present Fire Protection SDP the following guidance:
+The present Fire Protection SDP provides the following guidance:

-For electrical enclosures, the fire base is placed at 1 ft. below the top of the enclosure as determined from a walkdown.
+For closed top electrical enclosures (i.e., enclosures without horizontal top vents or openings), the fire base is placed at 1 ft. below the top of the enclosure as determined from a walkdown.
+For electrical enclosures not sealed at the top, the fire base is placed at the top of the enclosure.

-For motors and the fire base determined from a walkdown2.
+For motors and dry transformers, the fire base is determined from a walkdown following the pertinent guidance provided in NUREG-2178, Vol. 2.

-For transients a height ft. is recommended.
+For transients a height 0.5 ft. is recommended.